weewx/weewx/docs_src/custom/cheetah-generator.md

 If there is a tag error during template generation, the error will show up in the log file.
 Many errors are obvious — Cheetah will display a line number and list the template file in which the error occurred.
 Unfortunately, in other cases, the error message can be very cryptic and not very useful.
 So make small changes and test often.
-Use the utility [wee_reports](../utilities/wee_reports.md) to speed up the process.
+Use the utility [weectl report run](../utilities/weectl-report.md#run-reports-on-demand) to speed up the process.

 Here are some examples of tags: